 From April to August, we have seen a multitude of new advertisers from different sectors launch on TV for the first time.
 These range from life insurance brands to dog food and charities, to name a few.
 Although the market is certainly not as soft as it was at the height of lockdown, it’s without a doubt not back to where it was pre-COVID.
 We’re still using the opportunities in-market, from ad creation packages, reduced pricing incentives, late booking deadlines, to ensure these new advertisers (and all our existing clients) use this opportunity to grow their brand and business.
 As they’ve been able to get onto the screen at lower rates and with improved flexibility, we’ve seen some extremely strong initial TV results.
 Gaining these learnings at a time when the market is soft means that when things do, inevitably, return to ‘normal’, we can optimise our campaigns with robust insight to continue to grow in a post-COVID world.

-To see how TV can provide you with the Unfair Competitive Advantage, click here.
+Read how our TV services can provide you with the Unfair Competitive Advantage.